patchamama/Bookstore-loans/README.md

 ## Agile Methodology

-Github projects was used to manage the development process using an agile approach.
+GitHub projects were used to manage the development process using an agile approach.

 - [Kanban board](https://github.com/users/patchamama/projects/4/views/1)